 Firstly, an excuse, however; Mothering Sunday’s origins actually have little to do with mothers.
 It started in the 16th century as a celebration for the whole family, when the servants of rich households would get a day off so the family could come together and go to their “mother church” – the largest in the area.
 Usually the servant children would work in a different household to their parents, so they would bring wild flowers for their mother as a gift to say they loved them.

-Now, I’m sure my mother would love some flowers, but if I were her I’d much prefer a full English in bed – happiness is a leisurely breakfast!
+Now, I’m sure my mother would love some flowers, but if I were her I’d much prefer breakfast in bed – happiness is a leisurely breakfast!
 Now, that might be a push if you woke up in a cold sweat late on Saturday night, so if you don’t have time to get to the shops, try some store-cupboard staples – maybe some US-style pancakes or these breakfast ones.
 You have eggs, flour and milk… right?

 Another brilliant recipe I’ve just rediscovered from Happy Days with the Naked Chef is Jamie’s Breakfast eggy crumpets – great fun to make and absolutely delicious in the morning.
 Actually, they’re delicious any time, and if you have the crumpets already they’re a breeze to make and look really special.

 If Mum’s having a lie-in, try being ambitious and getting a cake together.
 There are some really simple ones on our site that you can knock up using things from your or your mum’s/wife’s baking cupboard.
 I’d recommend the lemon drizzle cake for a bit of British class, or Jamie’s jammy tarts for some trashy nostalgia.
 Both are simple and use basic ingredients – the poppy seeds in the lemon drizzle aren’t a necessity (but they are very nice)!